 Who: Open to individuals aged 18 and above.

-October programme schedule for Chennai:
+April programme schedule for Kolkata:

 Register here to save your free seat

-October programme schedule for Kolkata:
+April programme schedule for Delhi:

 Register here to save your free seat